mglodack/docs/source/articles/Continuous-Deployment/deploying-an-angular-app-to-heroku.html.markdown

 ---
 title: Deploying an angular app to Heroku
-tags: continuous deployment
+tags: deployment
-category: Deployment
+category: Continuous Deployment
+published: false
 ---

 # Deploying an angular app to Heroku